nextcord/nextcord/docs/index.rst

 .. image:: /images/snake.svg
 .. image:: /images/snake_dark.svg

-Nextcord is a modern, easy to use, feature-rich, and async ready API wrapper for Discord, forked from discord.py.
+Nextcord is a modern, easy-to-use, feature-rich, and async-ready API wrapper for Discord, forked from discord.py.

 **Features:**

 - Modern Pythonic API using ``async``\/``await`` syntax
-- Sane rate limit handling that prevents 429s
+- Sane rate limit handling that prevents 429 errors
 - Command extension to aid with bot creation
 - Easy to use with an object-oriented design
 - Optimised for both speed and memory